ezaquarii/vpn-at-home/README.rst

 I left this as the last point, hoping not to scare anybody.

- * only one sever can be managed (I don't need more for now)
  * frontend has 0% test coverage -and many lint issues- :o)
  * security is not a major concern for this app, I'm not running a CA company
  * no real user management - I rely on Django Admin panel for it